kamranahmedse/developer-roadmap/src/data/question-groups/devops/content/devsecops.md

 To implement security in a DevOps pipeline (DevSecOps), you should integrate security practices throughout the development and deployment process.
-This is not just about securing the app once it’s in production, this is about securing the entire app-creation process.
+This is not just about securing the app once it’s in production, this is about securing the entire application-creation process.

 That includes: